Massimo Volta

-Massimo Volta (born 14 May 1987) is an Italian professional footballer who plays as a defender for Eccellenza amateurs Carpenedolo.
+Massimo Volta (born 14 May 1987) is a retired Italian professional footballer who played as a defender.

 Club career

 Volta started his career with minor league club Carpenedolo.

 Sampdoria

 In January 2007 Volta was signed by Sampdoria in co-ownership deal for €200,000 in 4 1/2-year contract.
 Volta spent rest of 2006–07 Serie C2 season with Carpenedolo.

 Parma

 During 2007–08 season Parma bought Carpenedolo's stake for €200,000.
 Volta spent his 2007–08 season with the third division club Foligno.
 In June 2008 Parma and Sampdoria renewed the co-ownership deal.
 Volta moved up one level again and played for Vicenza in 2008–09 Serie B. Volta also spent 2008 pre-season with the Genoese team, wearing no. 87, but left on loan on the last day of transfer window.
 In summer 2009 Volta signed a new five-year deal with Sampdoria, the co-ownership deal also renewed again in June 2009.
 In August 2009 Volta left for Serie B newcomers Cesena, where he was one of the main protagonists of the club's rise into the top flight.